“I’m worse at what I do best and for this gift I feel blessed”

 1 1/2 cups Black Bean & Corn Taco Salad

 Place the baby spinach in a large bowl.
-Sprinkle half of the turkey over the spinach.
 Place the black bean & corn salad in the center in a neat pile.
-Sprinkle remaining turkey and feta over the salad.
+Sprinkle the feta over the salad.
 Finish with croutons, sea salt & Aleppo pepper.

 BLACK BEAN & CORN TACO SALAD